 Stoppard is particularly known for her interviews and has conducted written and video conversations with the likes of Wolfgang Tillmans, Kanye West, Philip Treacy, Stephen Jones, Sir Paul Smith, Jeremy Scott, Nicola Formichetti, Alexandra Shulman, Daphne Guinness, Bryan Ferry, David Sims and Peter Lindbergh, amongst many others.

 In 2016, Stoppard curated her first exhibition, Mad About The Boy, at Fashion Space Gallery in London.
 The show focused on fashion's obsession with and portrayal of the teenage boy and featured work by Glen Luchford, Raf Simons, Gosha Rubchinskiy, Kim Jones, Nick Knight and Meadham Kirchhoff.
-Her second exhibition, an exploration of the influence of the North of England on fashion, co-curated with Adam Murray, will open at Open Eye Gallery in Liverpool in January 2017 and will tour to Somerset House in London in November 2017 to Februrary 2018.
+Her second exhibition, an exploration of the influence of the North of England on fashion, co-curated with Adam Murray, opened at Open Eye Gallery in Liverpool in January 2017 and will tour to Somerset House in London in November 2017 to Februrary 2018.

 To be beautiful one must be ordered and proper.
 Like Kate Middleton.
 Dirt suggests activity, agency and autonomy.